amida-tech/blue-button-record/README.md

   ** partial_match - Match information with the schema as specified in [`connectDatabase`](#connectDatabase).
   ** match_entry_id - Id of the existing section entry which partial_entry matches.
 * `sourceId` - Id for the source where the `inputSection` is located.
-* `callback(err, ids)` - A callback which is called when saving partial entries is succesfull, or an error occurs.  `ids` are database assigned identifier for each entry portion in the order in `inputSection`.
+* `callback(err, ids)` - A callback which is called when saving partial entries is succesfull, or an error occurs.  `ids` are database assigned identifiers for entries specified in `partial_entry` in the same order as in `inputSection`.

 __Examples__